ryan1288/self_driving_car_nd_proj3/README.md

 4. Includes a different shape in the background (different sign) and also the road name sign on top.

 ### Model's Predictions and Comparisons
-Here are the results of the prediction (left to right):
+Here are the results of the prediction [Code Block 14-16] (left to right):

 | Image			        |     Prediction		|
 |:---------------------:|:---------------------:|